You’re planning a trip to Germany. What should you pack?!

 1. Merino Wool Cami

-I bought a merino wool cami a few years ago before I left for a month in Europe in the summer and it’s now one of my must-must-must have travel items!
-Merino wool is perfect for travel because it doesn’t stink, and it will keep you warm on cold days and cool on warm days.
+I bought a merino wool cami a few years ago before I left for a month in Europe in the summer and it’s now one of my must-must-must have travel items.
+Merino wool is perfect for travel because it doesn’t absorb odors, and it will keep you warm on cold days and cool on warm days.
 It’s easy to wash by hand (if needed) or you can throw it in the washing machine.
-I also recommend getting at least one merino wool t-shirt or long-sleeved base layer.
+Plus, it dries quickly.

 2. Merino Wool Shoes

-Merino wool shoes are awesome!
-Mine pack flat, which saves room in my suitcase or backpack, they keep my feet warm on cool days and cool on warm days, and – best of all – they don’t stink after I’ve worn them all day!
+Merino wool shoes are awesome.
+Mine pack flat, which saves room in my suitcase or backpack, they keep my feet warm on cool days and cool on warm days, and – best of all – they don’t stink after I’ve worn them all day.

 Technology

 I always bring enough socket adapters so I can charge all of my devices at the same time.
 They’re small and lightweight (the ones you need for the UK are a bit bigger) and worth the little bit of extra space they take up.
+If you’re not sure what you need to safely use your tech in Germany, read our guide to voltage converters and adapters.

-4. Apple Laptop Adapter
+5. Apple Laptop Adapter

 A few years ago I got this special Apple Laptop Adapter kit and I love that the socket adapter fits right into my power cord.
 So much easier to use when I’m traveling for work or want to use my laptop in a cafe.

-5. Protective Laptop Shell
+6. Protective Laptop Shell

 After my laptop slid off my lap and the screen cracked – 3 days before leaving for a work trip in Europe! – I bought a hard laptop shell.
 It makes my laptop slightly thicker but much safer, which is important to me, since I almost always take my laptop when I travel.
 These laptop shells are inexpensive and come in tons of colors and designs.

-7. Travel Insurance
+Travel Insurance

 Items I’m Thinking About Getting